Why is Life Insurance Important in Financial Planning?

 People like to plan for living, and most have financial goals that they prioritize throughout their lifetime.
 These priorities often include reducing debt – such as bills, the mortgage and student loans – paying for medical expenses, leaving an inheritance and maintaining their family’s standard of living if they die.¹

 Nearly one in five consumers say that these financial priorities are more important than getting life insurance.² But did you know financial planning with life insurance can actually help solve many of these economic concerns?

 It would help if you didn’t have to decide between life insurance and saving for graduation, tuition, weddings, or retirement.
 With the right product, you can save for life events and help protect your family at the same time.

 So, in what stages of life does life insurance fit?

-The cost of life insurance is usually based on age, health, and habits.
-That means it gets more expensive as time goes by.
+That means life insurance gets more expensive as time goes by.
 It’s more likely you will qualify for better rates now, while you are younger – making it smart to lock in lower life insurance premiums.